 - Pick one of your three on the list and share, to the degree you are comfortable, the reason why you cannot stand the person on your list.

-- Can be your biggie or one of the lesser ones.
+- You can discuss your biggie or one of the lesser ones.

 - Take the time to allow each person in your group to share.